Squad-BrickCarriers/CS35L_SquadBrickCarriers-Final-Project/README.md

  ### `npm start`
  Connect to Database.

+Open a new terminal.
 In the project directory '/client', you can run terminal commands:

 ### `npm install`
 Install dependencies.